AvolitesLtd/TitanManual/websitev2/versioned_docs/version-13.0/chases/creating-a-chase.md

 1. Press <Keys.HardKey>Record</Keys.HardKey> then select <Keys.SoftKey>Chase</Keys.SoftKey>. *(Some consoles also have a
 <Keys.HardKey>Record Chase</Keys.HardKey> button)*.

-2. Press the **Swop** button of the playback where you want to store the chase *(you can also store chases on touch buttons in the Playbacks window)*.
+2. Press the <strong>Swop</strong> button of the playback where you want to store the chase *(you can also store chases on touch buttons in the Playbacks window)*.